fartzy/data-pipelines-examples/README.md

   - Python
   - Scala
   - SQL
-- DAGs (Could be Airlfow or Dataswarm)
+- DAGs (could be Airflow or Dataswarm)
   - Python